 The proposed RTS aim to strengthen protection for end-investors by improving Environmental, Social and Governance (ESG) disclosures to end-investors on the principal adverse impacts of investment decisions and on the sustainability features of a wide range of financial products.
 This will help to respond to investor demands for sustainable products and reduce the risk of greenwashing.

 Steven Maijoor, Chair of the ESAs Joint Committee, said:

 The significant set of rules issued today provide a strong basis to improve ESG reporting and combat greenwashing.
 They strike a careful balance between achieving common disclosures across the range of financial products covered by the SFDR and recognising that they will be included in documents that are very diverse in length and complexity.
 The ESAs have listened to the consultation feedback from stakeholders and have adjusted the proposed disclosures.

 Entity-level principal adverse impact disclosures

-- climate and the environment; and
+- climate and environment; and

-Product level ESG disclosures
+Product level disclosures

 The sustainability characteristics or objectives of financial products are to be disclosed in an annex to the respective sectoral pre-contractual and periodic documentation in mandatory templates and on providers’ websites.